-That has a few different functions in English.
-This can lead to confusion because some instances of "that" are more optional than others in academic writing.
+The word "that" has a few different functions in English, which can lead to confusion because some instances of "that" are more optional than others in academic writing.

-One important use of that is for embedding (inserting) a certain type of dependent clause called a noun clause into an independent clause.
-Frequently, such that-clauses serve as the direct object of a reporting verb (such as found, reported, posited, argued, claimed, maintained, and hypothesized) to introduce a paraphrase, summary, or quotation.
+One important use of "that" is for embedding (inserting) a certain type of dependent clause called a noun clause into an independent clause.
+Frequently, such clauses serve as the direct object of a reporting verb (e.g., found, reported, posited, argued, claimed, maintained, and hypothesized) to introduce a paraphrase, summary, or quotation.

 Key: Yellow, bold = subject; green, underline = verb; blue, italics = object